Who will control my data?

 The sharing would be subject to an Information Sharing Agreement.

-- Relevant information that you provide on your application form and any supporting information you provide may be used to deal with matters connected with your child’s education.
+- Relevant information that you provide on your application form.
+As well as any supporting information you provide may be used to deal with matters connected with your child’s education.
 For example school transport and school meals.
 It may also be used to update any other records which either Cornwall Council or schools hold in relation to your child.
 Unless instructed otherwise we may share the information you provide with Cornwall Council’s Transport Coordination Service.
 This would be in order for them to fairly assess and award your current and future eligibility for transport provision or assistance.
-The information may also be shared with the individual’s previous, current or proposed school/college and other Cornwall Council services and professionals.
+The information may also be shared with the individual’s previous, current or proposed school/college.
+As well as other Cornwall Council services and professionals.
 This would be for the purpose of determining eligibility and/or transport requirements.
 Where transport is approved, some of the information you provide will also be shared with Cornwall Council’s approved transport providers.
 This is for the purposes of procuring suitable transport provision.

 How will you store and transfer the data and information?